PDrifting/CBookDraft/book.markdown

 Despite this being a Data Type which can be used in various scenarios, there are some restrictions on void that should be discussed.
 When dealing with void, it generally means different things contextually.
 There are also problems with void conversions and data loss.
 Opportunities to create Undefined Behaviour are also in abundance.

-Unlike other Data Types you cannot directly declare a variable as void unless it is a pointer.
-Void when used as a Function Return Data Type, signifies that a Function is incapable of returning any information from it.
-Void pointer Data Types on the other hand can be extremely flexible.
+Unlike other Data Types you cannot directly declare a variable as _void_ unless it is a pointer.  _void_ when used as a Function Return Data Type, signifies that a Function is incapable of returning any information from it.
+Pointer Data Types declared as _void_ can be extremely flexible.
 They can store any other Data Type, have mixed data, memory layouts, and can also be used to point to Functions.
-Many Functions inside the C Standard Library will return a void pointer, or consume one as a Function Argument - malloc() and free() are good examples of this.
+Many Functions inside the C Standard Library will return a _void_ pointer, or consume one as a Function Argument.

+_malloc()_ and _free()_ are good examples of this.

+> void *malloc(size_t size)

+> void free(void *ptr)

 When declaring Function Arguments in a Function Prototype you should technically use void if the Function Argument List is actually meant to be nothing.
 GCC for backwards compatibility maintains arbitrary Function Prototypes and definitions of functions which can lead to problems if you program using the Function Prototypes.
-As mentioned in the Functions sections for Arguments Lists, this book does not use void in this way.
+As mentioned in the Functions sections for Arguments Lists, this book does not use _void_ in this way.

 [Return to Index](#index)